-10.4 Timetabling and attendance
+10.3 Timetabling and attendance

 Detailed lab timetables are published on Canvas.

-Usually the lab timetables provide for working in pairs, and a specific day and time will be allocated to each pair, for each experiment.
+A specific day and time will be allocated for each experiment, sometimes the timetables provide for working in pairs, over several labs.
 You are responsible for finding out in advance the times of your experiments and for attending at those times, even if it happens to be on the first Monday of term.
-Apparatus is usually fully used and it may be impossible to reschedule an experiment that has been missed.
+Apparatus is usually fully used, and it may be impossible to reschedule an experiment that has been missed.
 If you are ill, it is important to inform the laboratory organiser as soon as possible, and try to exchange times with another group.
 However, if this is not possible and you are unable to complete a laboratory through illness you should obtain medical evidence as soon as possible - usually from your doctor or college nurse - where it states which laboratory sessions were affected.
-Notification of such matters to the Examiners must be undertaken by the Senior Tutor of your college and is channeled through the Proctors' Office.
+Notification of such matters to the Examiners must be undertaken by the Senior Tutor of your college and is channelled through the Proctors' Office.

-10.5 Record forms and instruction sheets
+10.4 Record forms and instruction sheets

 You'll be given a form for each laboratory, to record completion and assessment of the exercises.
+Sometimes submissions may be through Canvas.
 It is your responsibility to obtain the necessary staff signatures for work accepted, and to keep these record forms safely so that there can be no doubt as to whether you have completed any exercise.
 You will be given the opportunity to check your practical record, as held by the Student Administration Office, in the Trinity Term of years one, two and three, prior to the presentation of this information to the Examiners.
 In the event of a query regarding the completion of a laboratory, the record will only be amended in the light of supporting evidence, normally the signing-off sheet.

-Instruction sheets are issued for each experiment.
+Instruction sheets are issued for each experiment, either on paper or on Canvas or both.
 To ensure full benefit from each exercise, you should obtain this sheet in time for any necessary background study before your scheduled experiment.
 Failure to do this can result in confusion, frustration, and waste of irreplaceable scheduled time in the laboratory.
 Where preparatory work is specifically required in an instruction sheet, you will not be allowed to start the experiment until this preparation is completed satisfactorily.

-10.6 Assessment of practical coursework
+10.5 Assessment of practical coursework